 The movement made rapid progress.
 California, New York and a few other states passed 'liberalized' abortion laws (though some other states rejected them).
 But what imposed abortion on American law were two Supreme Court cases, Roe v.
 Wade and Doe v.
 Bolton, pronounced on January 22, 1973.
 The combined effect of the two decisions was to effectively impose abortion-on-demand throughout the nine months of pregnancy.
-Since that time, over fifty million human beings have been exterminated by abortion in the United States.
+Since that time, nearly sixty million human beings have been exterminated by abortion in the United States.

 Aside from the grave issue that was decided, the finding that abortion is part of a constitutional 'right of privacy' is considered an overreach of judicial power even by some legal scholars who describe themselves as 'prochoice'.
 The 'reasoning' was based on 'penumbras' the justices claim to have seen in the constitution.